9 min read

 Bridging Loan Rates UK 2026 — What You'll Actually Pay

-Bridging loan rates in the UK currently range from 0.44% to 1.5% per month.
-Learn what affects your rate, how costs are calculated, and how to find the cheapest bridging finance for your deal.
+UK bridging loan rates range from 0.55% to 1.5% per month.
+Learn what affects your rate and how to find the cheapest deal.

 What Are Bridging Loan Rates in the UK Right Now?

-As of March 2026, bridging loan rates in the UK start from around 0.44% per month for the most competitive deals — typically low-LTV residential bridges with strong exit strategies.
-The average rate across all bridging products sits between 0.55% and 0.85% per month, which translates to an annualised cost of roughly 6.6% to 10.2%.
+As of April 2026, bridging loan rates in the UK start from around 0.55% per month for the most competitive deals — typically low-LTV regulated bridges with strong exit strategies.
+The average rate across all bridging products sits between 0.62% and 0.95% per month, which translates to an annualised cost of roughly 7.4% to 11.4%.

 Unlike traditional mortgages, bridging loan rates are always quoted monthly rather than annually.
 This is because bridging is short-term finance — typically 1 to 24 months — so a monthly figure gives you a clearer picture of the actual cost for the period you need the funds.

 It's important to note that the headline monthly rate is only part of the total cost.
-Arrangement fees (typically 1–2% of the loan amount), valuation fees, and legal costs all add to the overall expense.
+Arrangement fees (2% of the loan amount across our panel), valuation fees, and legal costs all add to the overall expense.
 When comparing bridging lenders, always look at the total cost of the bridge — not just the monthly rate.

 Bridging Loan Rates by LTV